-- Updated Comprehensive Plan. - Nearly 50 updates to the Zoning Code. - Creation of mixed-use zoning. - Northwest (Ward TOD) subarea plan. - · Fruitdale subarea plan. - Corridor plans for Wadsworth Boulevard and 38th Avenue. - Legislative rezonings for Wadsworth and 38th corridors. - Updated design standards for new development in the Streetscape Design Manual and Architectural and Site Design Manual. - Additional staff resources for Code Enforcement. - Creation of a "Rapid Response" team in the Planning Division. - Establishment of an "Open for Business" environment. - Incremental steps in the evolution of 38th Avenue to a "main street" district. - Strengthened position in the housing market and attraction of stronger households. - Construction of new market-rate housing throughout the city. - Ongoing housing investment through renovations and rehabilitation. - New commercial development complete or ongoing at Kipling Ridge, The Corners, and Clear Creek Crossing. - Increase in retail sales tax relative to neighboring communities. - Encouragement of stronger retail buying power. - Establishment of WR2020, now LocalWorks. - Planning and Development Academy and Wheaties Academy. - Establishment of the TLC program and neighborhood clean-up days. - Marketing and branding efforts promoting business and residential life in Wheat Ridge. - Economic development efforts to assist businesses and rehabilitate commercial properties. - Redevelopment of the Fruitdale School. - New and refurbished parks and improved access to trails and open space.
+- Updated Comprehensive Plan. - Nearly 50 updates to the Zoning Code. - · Creation of mixed-use zoning. - Northwest (Ward TOD) subarea plan. - · Fruitdale subarea plan. - Corridor plans for Wadsworth Boulevard and 38th Avenue. - Legislative rezonings for Wadsworth and 38th corridors. - Updated design standards for new development in the Streetscape Design Manual and Architectural and Site Design Manual. - · Additional staff resources for Code Enforcement. - Creation of a "Rapid Response" team in the Planning Division. - Establishment of an "Open for Business" environment. - Incremental steps in the evolution of 38th Avenue to a "main street" district. - Strengthened position in the housing market and attraction of stronger households. - Construction of new market-rate housing throughout the city. - Ongoing housing investment through renovations and rehabilitation. - New commercial development complete or ongoing at Kipling Ridge, The Corners, and Clear Creek Crossing. - Increase in retail sales tax relative to neighboring communities. - Encouragement of stronger retail buying power. - Establishment of WR2020, now LocalWorks. - Planning and Development Academy and Wheaties Academy. - Establishment of the TLC program and neighborhood clean-up days. - Marketing and branding efforts promoting business and residential life in Wheat Ridge. - · Economic development efforts to assist businesses and rehabilitate commercial properties. - Redevelopment of the Fruitdale School. - New and refurbished parks and improved access to trails and open space. - Beautification projects at key locations throughout the city and improved gateway signage. - Amended agricultural restrictions to encourage urban farming.